Homemade Pancake Syrup

 - Water – The water is used to help melt the sugars and bring them to a boil to help caramelize them.

-- Brown Sugar – Adds a darker color, a deeper flavor with a hint of molasses.
+- Brown Sugar – Adds a darker color and a deeper flavor with a hint of molasses.

 - Pure Vanilla Extract – Vanilla is added for flavor.
 You can also use maple extract if you have it.
 Whether you opt to go with maple or vanilla, you can’t go wrong.

 - Light Corn Syrup – Adds a thick consistency, flavor, and sheen.
-It also helps to prevent crystallization and keeps it nice and syrupy.
+It also helps to prevent crystallization and keeps this pancake syrup nice and syrupy.